 Many of these “critical errors” result from poor quality images caused by issues related to the original paper document.
 Faint

-writing, colorful backgrounds, and out-of-spec printing can make it difficult for a camera to capture a readable picture of a check or money order.
+writing, colorful backgrounds, and out-of-spec printing can make it difficult for a machine to capture a readable picture of a check or money order.
 When that unreadable item reaches its clearing destination, it’s rejected as a non-conforming image (NCI), incurring fees, wasting time, and requiring extraordinary effort to research and repair.
 Nationwide, these critical errors cost banks and credit unions millions of wasted employee hours and hundreds of millions of dollars per year.

 Digital Check has developed an array of software tools to address image quality problems both before and after they make it into your processing queue.
 Our Best Read® API captures and compares multiple image iterations of the same check and selects the best one based on contrast settings and light levels.
 Special Document Handling™ catches known problem document types that come up often, such as money orders and other items, and makes pre-programmed adjustments to produce a readable image before it enters the processing queue.